samboy/PopulationGrowth/README.md

 Point being, we get 10,000,000 people within 100 years from a population of eight under ideal circumstances for human birth.
-So, if God did the miracle of making people as fertile as possible, and if every girl starts making babies at the age of 12 until they are 50, then we can have, say, enough people in Egypt to start building the pyramids within 100 years of the flood ending and the Ark inhabitants repopulating the word.
+So, if God did the miracle of making people as fertile as possible, and if every girl starts making babies at the age of 12 (yes, I know, but this was a *long time* ago) until they are 50, then we can have, say, enough people in Egypt to start building the pyramids within 100 years of the flood ending and the Ark inhabitants repopulating the word.

 Mind you, either the flood happened sooner than we think or the Pyramid of Djoser (ca. 2650 BCE) was built later than we think, but we